-- Hypothermia is one of the arms of the lethal triad of coagulopathy, acidosis and hypothermia.5 It is important, therefore, to warm the OR to greater than 30C and have a warmed intravenous (IV) line, forced air warmer, and rapid infuser with warming capability immediately available.
-Standard checks (e.g., anesthesia machine check, verification that airway equipment is in good working order) assure that vital equipment is ready for immediate use. - Establishment of a massive transfusion protocol and effective communication with the blood bank is essential and can improve survival.6 The Damage Control Resuscitation CPG7 defines the massive transfusion protocol for the combat theater.
-At all roles of care, awareness of the individual MTF's on-hand resources (including walking blood bank) and applicable protocols are key considerations. - The presence of anesthesia in the trauma bay is necessary for smooth transition of care to the OR and offers the opportunity to assist with invasive procedures.
+- Hypothermia is one of the arms of the lethal triad of coagulopathy, acidosis and hypothermia.5 As such, it is important to warm the OR to greater than 30C and have a warmed intravenous (IV) line, forced air warmer, and rapid infuser with warming capability immediately available.
+Standard checks (e.g., anesthesia machine check, airway equipment is in proper working order) assure that vital equipment is ready for immediate use. - Establishment of a massive transfusion protocol and effective communication with the blood bank is essential and can improve survival.6 The Damage Control Resuscitation CPG7 defines the massive transfusion protocol for the combat theater.
+At all roles of care, awareness of the individual military medical facilities (MTFs) on-hand resources (including walking blood bank) and applicable protocols are key considerations. - The presence of anesthesia in the trauma bay is necessary for smooth transition of care to the OR and offers the opportunity to assist with invasive procedures.
 Identification of team roles prior to patient arrival facilitates effective transfer from the delivering team.